openebs/openebs/k8s/upgrades/README.md

 From 2.0.0, OpenEBS uses a new algorithm to generate the UUIDs for blockdevices to identify any type of disk across the nodes in the cluster.
 Therefore, blockdevices that were not used (Unclaimed state) in earlier versions will be made Inactive and new resources will be created for them.
 Existing devices that are in use will continue to work normally.

+**Note: After upgrading to 2.0.0.
+If the devices that were in use before the upgrade are no longer required and becomes unclaimed at any point of time.
+Please restart NDM daemon pod on that node to sync those devices with the latest changes.**

 ## Step 3: Upgrade the OpenEBS Pools and Volumes